 The Board has responsibility for Tŷ Hafan's overall strategy and future direction.

-The board of trustees is headed by Acting Chairman, Martin Davies, and includes Samantha Brown, Isobel Davies, Karen Healey, Keith Holgate, Tim Jenkins, Helen Lentle, Peter Maggs, Kath Palmer, Chris Pearse, and Amanda Thomas.
-Supporting the board are four executive directors, Rob Jones, Acting Chief Executive and Chief Finance Officer, Carol Killa, Director of Care, Dawn Lewis-Whelan, Director of HR, and Claire Cooper, Director of Fundraising.
+The board of trustees is headed by Chairman, Martin Davies, and includes Samantha Brown, Karen Healey, Keith Holgate, Tim Jenkins, Helen Lentle, Peter Maggs, Kath Palmer, Chris Pearse, and Amanda Thomas.
+Supporting the board are four executive directors, Rob Jones, Acting Chief Executive and Chief Finance Officer, Carol Killa, Director of Care, Dawn Lewis-Whelan, Director of HR, and Claire Cooper, Director of Income Generation.
 Together they have a wide range of experience in health care, clinical and corporate governance, finance, fundraising and commercial activity.